kuma-ui/kuma-ui/README.md

   breakpoints: { sm: "400px", md: "700px" },
 });
 ```

+## Roadmap

+Our ultimate goal is to develop **a zero-runtime headless component library**.
+We're currently focusing on enhancing the core and expanding our range of components.
+We aim to create a unique library that allows users to pass style props, operates with zero runtime, and remains accessible.
+In the future, we plan to introduce a `kuma.config.js` that allows users to define their own variants, making Kuma UI a go-to tool for creating design systems with high performance.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests with any improvements or suggestions.